Philip Rambow: Biography

-Born in Montreal, he studied at McGill University and started playing in clubs and at student functions, taking his stage name from the poet Arthur Rimbaud.
+Born in Montreal, he studied at McGill University and started playing in clubs and at student functions, taking his stage name from the 13th century Troubadour of Provence, Raimbaut de Vaqueiras.
 He formed a band, Missing Links, before moving to New York in 1970, but failed in several attempts to win a recording contract.
 He moved to London in 1973 after hearing that A&R man Muff Winwood liked one of his tapes.
 In London, he jammed with pub rock band Ducks Deluxe and met Paul Kennerley, a manager who was putting together a new band, The Winkies.
 Rambow became the band's lead singer, guitarist, and one of their main songwriters, and the band became well known for their "basic, Stonesy pub rock" performed in "outlandish glam rock stage costumes."

 The Winkies came to the attention of Brian Eno, who needed a band with whom to tour after leaving Roxy Music.
 The tour ended abruptly when Eno suffered a collapsed lung, but resulted in the Winkies winning a contract with Chrysalis Records, who released their self-titled album in 1975.
 On the day the album was issued, the band split up, and Rambow then returned to New York.
 He associated with the punk music scene at CBGBs, and formed the Philip Rambow Band.
 He contributed a track, "Night Out", on the 1977 album Max's Kansas City Vol.2, and a version of "Why Do Lovers Break Each Other's Hearts" on a Phil Spector tribute album, Bionic Gold.